-- The Fry Family Foundation Entrepreneurship Award for Women or Non-binary Leadership ($2,500) to the most promising idea led by a woman or non-binary student.
-For a team, a woman or non-binary student co-founder needs to be the CEO and at least 50% of the team needs to be women or non-binary student co-founders.
-If the startup is under an incorporated business (which is not required for this competition), women or non-binary student co-founders need to own at least 50% of the company.
+The Fry Family Foundation Entrepreneurship Award for Women or Non-binary Leadership ($2,500) to the most promising startup led by a woman or non-binary student.
+For a team, a woman or non-binary student co-founder must be the CEO (or equivalent).

 6. What are some of the in-kind prizes that one may be able to win?